-The ISPD policy is that supplier gifts and entertainment should not be accepted and the Trust policy on 'Standards of Business Conduct' should be always adhered to.
-If, in exceptional circumstances, a gift or entertainment is accepted it should be signed off by the individual's line manager and a record kept by the line manager.
+The NMBC policy is that supplier gift a Tender Service and entertainment must not be accepted and the Trust policy on 'Standards of Business Conduct' should be always adhered to.
+If, in exceptional circumstances, a gift or entertainment is accepted it must be signed off by the individual's line manager and a record kept by the line manager.

-ISPD personnel must always conduct business in a professional and courteous manner.
+NMBC personnel must always conduct business in a professional and courteous manner.
 Whenever meeting with external parties' business dress must be worn.
 All meetings must be attended on time and with the appropriate level of preparation.
 If, for exceptional reasons, any meeting has to be cancelled suitable notice of its cancellation should be given.